BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/09_4_Scripting_a_P2PKH.md

 ```
 304402201cc39005b076cb06534cd084fcc522e7bf937c4c9654c1c9dfba68b92cbab7d1022066f273178febc7a37568e2e9f4dec980a2e9a95441abe838c7ef64c39d85849c[ALL] 0315a0aeb37634a71ede72d903acae4c6efa77f3423dcbcd6de3e13d9fd989438b
 ```
+That's all an unlock script is!
+(For a P2PKH.)

 ## Understand the Locking Script

 Remember that each unlocking script unlocks a previous UTXO.
-In the above example, the `vin` reveals that it's actually unlocking vout `0` of txif `bb4362dec15e67d366088f5493c789f22fb4a604e767dae1f6a631687e2784aa`.
+In the above example, the `vin` reveals that it's actually unlocking vout `0` of txid `bb4362dec15e67d366088f5493c789f22fb4a604e767dae1f6a631687e2784aa`.

-You can examine that with `gettransaction`.
+You can examine that UTXO with `gettransaction`.
 ```
 $ bitcoin-cli gettransaction "bb4362dec15e67d366088f5493c789f22fb4a604e767dae1f6a631687e2784aa"
 {